skonester/ffinflow/readme.md

 ---

+## TypeScript and Portability

+The codebase was originally written in JavaScript and has since been fully transitioned to TypeScript.
+The migration was done for long-term maintainability: explicit types make the relationship between the main process, the renderer process, and the various sub-modules easier to follow, especially for anyone reading the code for the first time.
+The compiled output is still plain CommonJS JavaScript that Electron loads directly, so the runtime behavior is identical.

+The author primarily uses Windows, which is why ffinflow ships as a Windows installer and why the current build pipeline targets NSIS.
+However, the application was deliberately built on Electron, HTML, CSS, and FFmpeg rather than on Windows-specific frameworks like WPF, WinUI, or UWP.
+Nothing in the core player logic, transcoding engine, subtitle system, or UI layer depends on Windows APIs.
+The only platform-specific pieces are the FFmpeg binary paths (which already branch between packaged and development modes), the NSIS installer script for file associations, and the single-instance lock that checks for `win32`.

+This means the codebase is structured so that someone who wants to run ffinflow on macOS or Linux could do so by:

+- Swapping in platform-appropriate FFmpeg and FFprobe binaries.
+- Adjusting the binary path resolution in `main.ts` (replacing `.exe` references).
+- Replacing the NSIS installer configuration with a DMG or AppImage target in the Electron Builder config.
+- Removing or adapting the Windows registry file association logic.

+The core application -- the player, the transcoding pipeline, the playlist, the subtitle engine, the themes, the keyboard shortcuts, the media info overlay -- would not need to change.

+This was an intentional design decision.
+By staying on web technologies and avoiding platform-locked toolkits, ffinflow remains a project that other developers can fork, port, or pull individual pieces from.
+If someone wants the transcoding engine without the UI, or the subtitle extraction logic for a different player, or the FFprobe-based compatibility routing for their own Electron app, those components are self-contained and written in standard TypeScript.

+---

 ## Transcoding Engine

 The core differentiator of ffinflow is its pre-flight media processing pipeline.
 Before any file reaches the player surface, ffinflow probes it with FFprobe to inspect every stream.
 Based on what it finds, the engine takes one of three paths: